 4. Take Multivitamins

 Malnourishment caused by eating disorders can cause nutritional deficiencies and trigger hair loss and thinning (8).
 Often, fad diets cause a nutritional imbalance in the body.
-Deficiency of nutrients like iron, folic acid, and zinc may trigger hair loss (1).
+Deficiency of nutrients like iron, folic acid, amino acids, vitamins B12 and D, and zinc may trigger hair loss (1).
 Consult a nutritionist or dietitian for a specialized diet chart.
 Also, talk to the doctor and get blood tests done to determine any nutritional deficiency.

 5. Folic Acid Supplements